liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

   - intel nuc i5 (NUC)

   - ARM (ODroid C2)
-    - @Alex / @Gabi please let me know if there's another target ARM architecture that we want to test against.

 The images tested will all be built by the Jenkins build system. (@Alex / @Gabi I would like to have a small discussion about whether these should be nightlies, weekly images, or something else?
 I guess we don't want to run the tests with every build that gets made.)
 All test failures will be trackable back to a given build number in Jenkins.
 No formal testing will take place against ad-hoc or manual builds.